sreid7/RedHat-RH124/README.md

 -----

-ls -l /root 2> errorfile (this command routes the error which is classfied as 2 to a file called errorfile)
+ls -l /root 2> errorfile (this command routes the error which is classfied as 2 to a file called errorfile) - (Useful for automation)

-udemy 52:16 Red Hat Course
+udemy 54:22 Red Hat Course